• Skip to primary navigation

 Erythema is an uncommon inflammatory skin problem.

-• Symptoms: redness or lesions.
+• Symptoms: Erythema causes redness or lesions.

-• Causes: allergies and allergic reactions, infections, and parasites may be some possibilities.
+• Causes: Allergies and allergic reactions, infections, and parasites may be some possibilities.
 In some cases, the cause is unknown.

-• Treatment: treatments depend on the cause and can range from removing the allergen from the environment to antibiotics.
+• Treatment: Treatments depend on the cause and can range from removing the allergen from the environment to antibiotics.

-• Additional info: diagnosis often includes a biopsy of the affected skin.
+• Additional info: Diagnosis often includes a biopsy of the affected skin.

 When To See A Vet For Cat Skin Problems: A Helpful Checklist